 Deck Footings Done Right

 They're no fun to dig, but that's no excuse for digging them wrong.
+Here are the do's and don'ts you need to know.

 START WITH A GOOD HOLE: Building codes cover most of the basics about footing size, frost depth, and the bearing capacity of soil and concrete.
 Codes don’t, however, tell how to dig a proper footing hole.
 A good hole is smooth, straight, and flat-bottomed; includes a footing form; and avoids the pitfalls below.